xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 ### Building a debug version

-In some cases it is necessary to run a debug session in the library functions, or even in the binaries themselves.
+In some cases it is necessary to run a debug session in the binaries, or even in the libraries functions.

 For these cases, the build script accepts the `--debug` options.